HOTNASCAR.com, Racing ReferenceMarch 2026🇺🇸 USSports Analytics

 A race winner earns 40 race points plus 5 playoff points.
 With potential stage wins (10 pts each), a dominant driver can earn up to 60 points in a single race.

-What is the typical NASCAR playoff cutline?
+What is the current NASCAR playoff cutline projection?

 Can a driver make the NASCAR playoffs without a win?